dagurval/electrum-cash-protocol/protocol-methods.rst

-            It is unspecified what happens if a client subscribes to the same address using multiple encodings or styles, but it is RECOMMENDED that servers simply update their internal subscription tables on subsequent subscriptions to the same destination such that they honor the latest subscription only, and not subscribe clients multiple times to the same logical destination.
-For example, Fulcrum server will simply update its table for how to refer to the subscription and send clients subsequent notifications using the latest encoding style of that particular address that the client last provided.
+            It is unspecified what happens if a client subscribes to the same address using multiple encodings or styles, but it is RECOMMENDED that servers update their internal subscription tables on subsequent subscriptions to the same destination such that they honor the latest subscription only, and not subscribe clients multiple times to the same logical destination.

             Similarly, if a client mixes `blockchain.address.*` and `blockchain.scripthash.*` calls to the server, it is RECOMMENDED